SNCF Class Z 5600

 The SNCF Class Z 5600 is a double-deck electric multiple unit trainset that is operated by SNCF on line C of the Réseau Express Régional (RER), a hybrid suburban commuter and rapid transit system serving Paris and its Île-de-France suburbs and the TER Bourgogne-Franche-Comté regional rail system.

 The 52 trainsets were built by a consortium of CIMT, TCF, and TCO between 1982 and 1985.

-The Z 5600 trainsets proved extremely successful and became the basis for the Z 2N series of trainsets, which were continuously improved over several generations.
+The Z 5600 trainsets proved successful and became the basis for the Z 2N series of trainsets, which were continuously improved over several generations.
 The Z 2N series was also the basis of the later MI 2N family of double-deck, dual power trainsets.

 History

 After the SNCF's successful introduction of the VB2N double-deck locomotive-hauled trainsets, the railway wanted to extend the concept of two-level to self-propelled equipment, also known as a multiple unit trainsets.
 Electric multiple unit trainsets offers a major advantage: the motors can be distributed across the entire train, instead of being concentrated in a locomotive.
 This improves traction and therefore accelerations which is useful on suburban commuter rail systems with frequent stops, like the RER.

 The Z 5600 was SNCF's first venture into creating a double-deck electric multiple unit trainset.
 The equipment would be based on the VB2N and SNCF placed an order for trainsets to be built by a consortium of CIMT, TCF, and TCO between 1982 and 1985.

 The ZR trailer cars, which had no motors or electrical equipment, were built and delivered faster than the more complex power cars.
 In order to take advantage of the equipment as quickly as possible, SNCF operated the trailer cars between a pair of Class BB 8500 electric locomotives.
 These unique trainsets were used from 1982 until 1984 in the south-eastern suburbs, the lines that would make up the future RER D line and Transilien Line R.

 As the power cars began to arrive in 1984, 36 Z 5600 four-car trainsets went into service on the RER C line, relieving the single-level Class Z 5300 trainsets, especially at peak times.
 Additionally, 16 five-car trainsets were assigned to continue to work in the south-eastern suburbs.

-The Z 5600 trainsets proved extremely successful and became the basis for the Z 2N family of trainsets, which were continuously improved over several generations.
+The Z 5600 trainsets proved successful and became the basis for the Z 2N family of trainsets, which were continuously improved over several generations.
 The Z 2N family was also the basis of the later MI 2N family of double-deck, dual power trainsets.